John Greer "the immigrant" Family

 Laurens County Deed Book lists these transfer of title to land on Duncan Creek.

-A map of land records shows that the McCreary/McCrary plots near or neighboring to John and Joseph Greer in Laurens Co., S. C. This map was greatfully provided by Ann McCrary, relative of the McCrary/McCreary family, indicate that they were very involved in their religion.
+A map of land records shows that the McCreary/McCrary plots near or neighboring to John and Joseph Greer in Laurens Co., S. C. This map was greatfully provided by Ann McCrary, relative oCrary family indicate that they were very involved in their religion.

 There are twelve Greer men listed in the South Carolina Roster of soldiers in the militia during the War for Independence.
 We are uncertain if any of these are related to our family.